-The Agency shall provide all supplies, tools, and equipment that it deems necessary for the performance of required dutics.
-Employees shall be reimbursed for expenses in accordance with Agency Personnel Policy 212 Expense Policy.
+The Agency shall provide all supplies, tools, and equipment that it deems necessary for the performance of required duties.
+Employees shall be reimbursed for expenses in accordance with Agency Personnel Policy 265 Expense Policy.

 The Agency shall designate those employees who require a cell phone for business use.
 Employees who opt for this benefit must contract for a phone in their own name and address.
-Reimbursement shall not exceed \$45 per month or the actual amount of the bill whichever amount is less, upon timely receipt of an Employee Expense Reimbursement Form with proof of monthly billing attached.
-Approved reimbursement forms received by 5 p.m.
-Monday will have a check produced by noon on Friday.
+For the term of this contract, reimbursement shall be \$55 per month for designated employees.

-Article 16, Workload Committee
+Article 16, Workload Committee and Labor Management Committee